IBM/python-ubi-openshift/README.md

 Now let's build this docker image with the `RedHat UBI`.

-1. Make sure you are at the root of this application.
+1. Make sure you are at the Root directory of this application.

 1. Note your docker-hub username
 <details><summary><strong>How to find your docker hub credentials</strong></summary>